mackostya/gen-tab/README.md

 - Uses the approach of firstly fitting the multivariate gaussians before training the VAE and GAN models
 - Framework rewritten in PyTorch Lightning -> more flexible and easily manageble
 - Implemented the Tensorboard pluggin to visualize the training processes

+# Data

+An example dataset will be used for the data generation pipeline.
+The dataset is taken from one of the most popular kaggle challanges: [Titanic](https://www.kaggle.com/competitions/titanic/data).
+Download and put it into the folder `data`.